 Accessibility

 Automated vehicles (AVs) hold the promise to remove barriers to personal transportation, particularly for those with a limited ability to drive.
-However, AVs may also harm social fairness for certain groups.
+However, AVs may also harm social accessibility for certain groups.
 This dichotomy has been referred to as the “AV heaven” and “AV hell” scenarios.
-To avoid “AV hell”, CCAT aims to create fair transportation, where equal and adequate access to quality, reliable, safe, and affordable transport options can be provided to all individuals regardless of their resources.
+To avoid “AV hell”, CCAT aims to create accessible transportation, where equal and adequate access to quality, reliable, safe, and affordable transport options can be provided to all individuals regardless of their resources.

 Research Focusing on Accessibility